Cumming Criminal Defense Attorney

 - Jail or prison time

 All of this represents years of your life—both in terms of imprisonment and the sheer cost to you in wages.
-You might be weighing the cost of a criminal defense attorney, but the real question is this: can anyone afford not to hire a criminal defense attorney?
+You might be weighing the cost of a criminal defense attorney, but the real question is this: can anyone afford not to hire a Cumming criminal defense lawyer?